-One of the most common types of quid pro quo attacks is when fraudsters impersonate the U.S. Social Security Administration (SSA).
-These fake SSA personnel contact random people and ask them to confirm their Social Security Number, allowing them to steal their victims’ identities.
-In other cases detected by the Federal Trade Commission (FTC), malicious actors set up fake SSA websites designed to steal those people’s personal information instead It is important to note that attackers can use quid pro quo offers that are even less sophisticated, however.
+One of the most common quid pro quo attacks is when fraudsters impersonate the U.S. Social Security Administration (SSA).
+These fake SSA personnel contact random people and ask them to confirm their Social Security Numbers, allowing them to steal their victims’ identities.
+In other cases detected by the Federal Trade Commission (FTC), malicious actors set up fake SSA websites to steal those people’s personal information instead.
+It is important to note that attackers can use quid pro quo offers that are even less sophisticated.
 Earlier attacks have shown that office workers are more than willing to give away their passwords for a cheap pen or even a bar of chocolate.

-Our final social engineering attack type is known as “tailgating.”
-In these types of attacks, someone without the proper authentication follows an authenticated employee into a restricted area.
+Our penultimate social engineering attack type is known as “tailgating.”
+In these attacks, someone without the proper authentication follows an authenticated employee into a restricted area.

 Tailgating Attack Examples:

 The attacker might impersonate a delivery driver and wait outside a building to get things started.
 When an employee gains security’s approval and opens the door, the attacker asks the employee to hold the door, thereby gaining access to the building.
-Tailgating does not work in the presence of certain security measures such as a keycard system.
+Tailgating does not work in the presence of specific security measures such as a keycard system.
 However, in organizations that lack these features, attackers can strike up conversations with employees and use this show of familiarity to get past the front desk.
-In fact, Colin Greenless, a security consultant at Siemens Enterprise Communications, used these tactics to gain access to multiple floors and the data room at an FTSE-listed financial firm.
-He was even able to set up shop in a third floor meeting room and work there for several days.
+Colin Greenless, a security consultant at Siemens Enterprise Communications, used these tactics to access multiple floors and the data room at an FTSE-listed financial firm.
+He could even set up shop in a third-floor meeting room and work there for several days.

 Ways to Prevent Social Engineering Attacks

-As the attacks discussed above illustrate, social engineering involves preying off human psychology and curiosity to compromise victims’ information.
-With this human-centric focus in mind, organizations must help their employees counter these types of attacks.
-They can do so by incorporating the following tips into their security awareness training programs.
+As the attacks discussed above illustrate, social engineering involves preying on human psychology and curiosity to compromise victims’ information.
+With this human-centric focus in mind, organizations must help their employees counter these attacks.
+They can incorporate the following tips into their security awareness training programs.

 - Do not open any emails from untrusted sources.
 Contact a friend or family member in person or by phone if you receive a suspicious email message from them.